 Thirty-two mammalian species have been recorded in the Gal Oya region, with the most prominent being the grey langur (Semnopithicus entellus), the endemic toque macaque (Macaca sinica), leopard (Panthera pardus), sloth bear (Melursus ursinus), elephant (Elephas maximus), wild boar (Sus scrofa), water buffalo (Bubalus bubalis) and three species of deer.
 With regards to avifauna, more than 150 bird species have been observed in the region including endemic species such as the red-faced malkoha (Phaenicophaeuspyrrhocephalus) and the spurfowl (Galloperdix bicalcarata).
 The park is unique in providing the last breeding refuge for the painted partridge (Francolinus pictus watsoni).
 Reptiles including crocodiles, snakes and lizards are all found within the park.

-The park itself is largely undeveloped for tourism however it is possible to visit on a day safari with Tree Tops Jungle Safaris.
-Ask you consultant for more information.
+The park itself is largely undeveloped for tourism however it is possible to visit on a day safari with Tree Tops Jungle Safaris and you can stay close by at Gal Oya Lodge.
+Ask your consultant for more information.